tencent cloud

 function resolve

-The resolve is an API function, which is the first callback parameter of the onNeedPrivacyAuthorization.
+resolve is the first callback parameter of onNeedPrivacyAuthorization and is an API function.

 When the onNeedPrivacyAuthorization event is triggered, the privacy API that triggered the event will be in a pending state.

-If resolve ({event: 'agree'}) is called, the original privacy API that triggered the current onNeedPrivacyAuthorization event will continue to execute.
+If resolve ({event: 'agree'}) is called, the original privacy API that triggered the current onNeedPrivacyAuthorization event will continue executing.

 Object eventInfo